 Former FBI director James Comey indicted

-Former FBI Director James Comey was indicted Thursday on two counts, a U.S. official told CBS News.
+Former FBI Director James Comey has been indicted on two federal counts, days after the president publicly urged his attorney general to pursue those charges.
+CBS News has this report.

 View CBS News In